No Reservations

 This article was published in Nikkei Asia here in April 2023.

-Though only a stone's throw from the Myanmar border, I was sure the village must still be in Thailand.
-I just couldn't work out why everything looked and sounded so Chinese.
-Even the name, Ban Rak Thai, or "the home that loves Thais," seemed to imply that the place itself had some kind of separate nationality.
+Though only a stone's throw from the border, I was sure that this village must still be in Thailand - I just couldn't work out why everything looked and sounded so Chinese.
+Even the name, Ban Rak Thai, translated as "the home that loves Thais" which seemed to imply that the place itself had some kind of separate nationality.
+After a bit of digging, I found out that what I had in fact stumbled upon was a legacy of the Chinese Civil War.

 Such spontaneous decision-making also highlighted to me how much time I normally spend weighing up different destinations in advance, including trawling through online reviews to find that one hotel boasting entirely positive reviews.